john-bauer/example-todo-api/README.md

 8. Run `\i db/seeds/seed.sql` to populate your database with some sample data.

-## Heroku Deployment Instructions
+## Heroku Deployment Guide
 1. Create a new Heroku app (recommended: connect the app to your own GitHub repository)

-2. Ensure you have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed, and you're signed in.
+2. Ensure that you have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed, and that you're signed in.

 3. Connect Heroku Postgres as an add-on (Free plan is fine).